-The state-of-the-art care provided at the center is advanced by the world-renowned research enterprise both within the Vatche and Tamar Manoukian Division of Digestive Diseases, the UCLA Jonsson Comprehensive Cancer Center and throughout UCLA, where scientists in research laboratories work closely with physicians to bring discoveries to fruition in the form of new and improved diagnostics, treatments and prevention strategies.
+The state-of-the-art care provided at the center is advanced by the world-renowned research enterprise both within the Vatche and Tamar Manoukian Division of Digestive Diseases, the UCLA Jonsson Comprehensive Cancer Center, UCLA Department of Surgery and throughout UCLA, where scientists in research laboratories work closely with physicians to bring discoveries to fruition in the form of new and improved diagnostics, treatments and prevention strategies.
 The revolutions in genetic studies, data science, and information technology have ushered in a new era of precision health — the ability to deliver the right treatment to the right patient, every time.
 In conjunction with UCLA’s new Institute for Precision Health, the center is leveraging these remarkable advances, along with the breadth and depth of expertise at UCLA, to develop personalized approaches to health promotion and treatment.

 The center is also an integral part of the UCLA Value-Based Care Consortium, which uses research to design strategies for improving the quality and outcomes of care while reducing cost.
 This consortium, a multidisciplinary effort involving physicians, biomedical scientists and biostatisticians, is ensuring that diagnostic tests, medications and procedures for esophageal conditions are ordered and prescribed appropriately and in an evidence-based manner.

 The center harnesses the power of technology to improve patients’ access to care through such strategies as an interactive electronic health record, telemedicine, home health monitoring, and the latest screening and diagnostic modalities.
 As part of our Technology Development Group, scientists and physicians work with entrepreneurs in a constant effort to develop innovative technologies that will improve the health of our patients and our community.